 Cheerful, collaborative, adaptable.

-I'm a cheerfly, optimistic, and inquisitive person, and my teaching style reflects that.
+I'm an optimistic and inquisitive person, and my teaching style reflects that.
 Each student is greeted with a smile at every lesson.
-More importantly, though, my lessons are not socially stratified—I am emphatically not the student's superior.
+My lessons are not socially stratified—I am emphatically not the student's superior.
 Instead, both the student and I are collaborators in their music study.
-This allows students to feel more comfortable taking risks, leading them to explore the many complicated forms of musical knowledge in a more intuitive way.
+This allows students to feel more comfortable taking risks, encouraging them to explore many different ways of understanding music.
 My greatest goal is to help each student excel at music by enjoying the process.
-Along the way, students explore their interests and discover new ones, and I reflect and get feedback to see if there are ways I can adapt my approach to better serve the student.
+Along the way, we explore their interests and discover new ones, and I reflect and get feedback to see if there are ways I can adapt my approach to better serve the them.